IBM-Cloud/docs/services/IoT/blockchain/dev_blockchain.md

 ## Next steps
 {: #next_steps}

 You have now deployed and explored the sample IBM-provided smart contracts.
 However, the basic and trade lane contracts provide limited examples of the many possibilities that well designed smart contract chaincode opens up.
-Now is the time to experiment and map your business scenarios to chaincode contracts in {{site.data.keyword.blockchainfull}}.
+Now is the time to experiment and map your business scenarios to chaincode contracts in {{site.data.keyword.blockchainfull_notm}}.
 You can then use {{site.data.keyword.iot_short_notm}} with IoT blockchain integration to write device data to the blockchain ledger and execute business logic stored as smart contracts in response to the data.

 Happy blockchaining!